When should I come to the Writing Center?

 What happens during a writing center appointment anyway?

 Writing Center tutorials are essentially built around conversation.
 Your peer tutor will review your work with you, allowing you to ask plenty of questions and asking you questions about your goals for the assignment.
 You’ll work together to find ways to articulate your intended meaning as effectively as possible.
 Many clients find the hardest part of writing is moving the ideas into your head onto the page in a way that fits the specific guidelines and tone of the assignment.
 We can help with those aspects.

 Writing Center tutors serve as a first trial audience for your work.
 They are another pair of eyes to identify what is and isn’t working with your composition.
 Their questions, comments, and suggestions are meant to help you analyze your own work critically for this and future writings.
-The Writing Center will not copy edit or write your paper for you: tutor sessions are meant to be collaborative to engage you in the process and eventually teach you the skills you need to think and write critically on your own.
+The Writing Center will not copy edit or write your paper for you: tutor sessions are meant to be collaborative to engage you in the process and eventually teach you the skills you need to write critically on your own.

 Who are these writing tutors?

 Like you, our tutors are Trine students who have been recommended to their positions because of their abilities as writers and communicators or who have shown keen interest in writing and the writing process.
 Writing Center tutors come from all majors and disciplines, so if you have a particular project or piece of writing you’re working on, you may even be able to find a tutor who shares your major, has taken the classes you’re currently enrolled in, or even previously completed a similar assignment or project.
 Check out the Staff tab to find a match!

 How can I become a Writing Center tutor?

 Best Practices for Required Visits